werkkrew/freqtrade-strategies/strategies/solipsis/README.md

 **Solipsis is no longer the strategy I am using and will likely no longer be maintained.**

 **THE DEFAULT PARAMETERS ARE INTENTIONALLY BAD, HYPEROPTING THIS STRATEGY IS CONSISTERED REQUIRED.
-SEE NOTES BELOW**
+SEE NOTES BELOW.**

 ## About Solipsis